 (iv) The transfer does not constitute an accession to income for the transferee; and

-(v) The transfer is not subject to the 5% limitation discussed in (c), below.
+(v) The transfer is not subject to the 5% limitation discussed in V.B.6.a.(16), below.

-(c) Limitation
+(16) Limitation on Total Relief for Contributions and Gifts

 Unless otherwise exempted from the limitation, the deduction or tax credit for all the contributions or gifts made by a taxpayer is limited to 5% of the taxpayer’s net taxable income.
 If the taxpayer is in an NOL position, the limitation is set at 4.8 per thousand of its net equity or 1.6 per thousand of the value of its assets.